wvankoppen/Knowledge/Presentations/Stage management.md

 ## State ownership
 Store vs ComponentStore
 - Store:
+  - Module is owner
   - Centralized immutable state
   - Fits well for the hierarchy of your app, pages, routing
   - Tooling (DevTools)

 - Component Store
+  - Component is owner
   - Local immutable state
   - Fits for components with complex state that need to be instantiated multiple times
   - Tooling lacking, less scalable but more flexible

 Explain ![](https://ngrx.io/generated/images/guide/component-store/state-structure.png)

+- -> Takeaway 6: Use the flexibility and isolation of the NgRx ComponentStore